ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 ![Benefits of IaC with Bicep](/assets/images/benefits_iac_bicep.png)

-This project highlights these benefits by demonstrating how to automate, scale, and manage cloud infrastructure effectively.
+**info**: This project highlights these benefits by demonstrating how to automate, scale, and manage cloud infrastructure effectively.
+{:.prompt-info}

 ---